 The heat coming off the fire was burning my face.
 I dashed to the back of the kitchen and went for the fire blanket hanging on a wall.
 Unbeknownst to me the apprentice bolted into the wet area and filled a tub with water.
 He had been taught that water makes an oil fire explode but shock had robbed him of common sense.

-This sudden pyrokinetic visitation to our cosy prep session had alerted the Head Chef and two other chefs at the cold room.
-They grabbed a fire extinguisher and came running.
-As I scurried back with the fire blanket, the guilt-stricken apprentice appeared with his tub of water, raising it as he came.
+This sudden pyro-kinetic visitation to our cosy prep session had alerted the Head Chef and two other chefs at the cold room, and they ran over with a fire extinguisher.
+I scurried back with the fire blanket, popping it open.
+Then the apprentice barged in with his tub of water, raising it as he came.
 Disaster loomed.
 I cringed in fear.
 Burning fat would be sprayed all over the kitchen and crew - sticking to us like kitchen napalm.
-The Head Chef flung himself at the panicked lad and knocked him, and the water, backwards with a solid elbow to the chest.
-I flung the fire-blanket over the fryer and damped down the flames.
+The Head Chef stepped in front of the panicked lad and knocked him and the water backwards with a solid elbow to the chest.
+I flung the fire-blanket over the fryer and the flames vanished.
 The Head Chef made as if to kick the wide eyed apprentice on the ground but reached down and pulled him up instead.
-He said some things to the kid, angry mean things, but he saved us all from being deep fried.
+He said some things to the kid; angry mean things, but he saved us all from being deep fried.